eins78/Bachelor/Manual/3-1-Markdown.md

 ### Attributes

 **ADVANCED TOPIC!** \
-*If you don't understand this, don't worry – you'll propably don't need it.*
+*If you don't understand this, don't worry – you'll probably don't need it.*

-Attributes (metadata) can be added to heading and code block elements.
+Attributes (meta data) can be added to heading and code block elements.
 These are useful when customizing the project, especially when working with the `HTML` output.
 In the simplest form, they can be used to style these elements visually, but the possibilities are endless.